 It is common to experience a lot of lag when loading and surfing through streaming apps.
 Streaming Media players such as those manufactured by Apple, Amazon, Roku, and Google can speed through this process.

 When it comes to software, I notice that most streaming services tend to dedicate most of their expertise and resources to developing app versions that are tailored for the Big Four media players Apple, Amazon Fire TV, Roku, and Google.
 If they bother to make an app for the native smart TV platform, it’s never as polished and users keep running into bugs.

 4. Do I need a Streaming Media Device for every TV in the house?

 The short answer is yes.
-It's basically like your digital cable box you have now with each tv in your home, but without the monthly fees.
+It's basically like the digital cable box you have now with each tv in your home, but without the monthly fees.
 Purchase a good media streaming device for your main TV.
 You can then choose less expensive portable devices for TVs in your home that are only used occasionally.